Oil gains on optimism over U.S.-China trade deal

 The Organization of the Petroleum Exporting Countries, Russia and other producers, a group known as OPEC+, have since January implemented a deal to cut oil output by 1.2 million barrels per day.

-Iranian Oil Minister Bijan Zanganeh said on Monday that he expects further production cuts to be agreed at the next meeting of the group in December.
+Iranian Oil Minister Bijan Zanganeh said on Monday that he expected further production cuts to be agreed at the next meeting of the group in December.

-OPEC said it will supply a diminishing amount of oil in the next five years despite a growing appetite for energy fed by global economic expansion, as output of U.S. shale and other rival sources expands.
+OPEC said it would supply a diminishing amount of oil in the next five years as output of U.S. shale and other rival sources expands.

-OPEC’s production of crude oil and other liquids is expected to decline to 32.8 million barrels per day (bpd) by 2024, the group said in its 2019 World Oil Outlook published on Tuesday.
+OPEC’s production of crude oil and other liquids is expected to decline to 32.8 million barrels per day (bpd) by 2024, the group said in its 2019 World Oil Outlook.

+OPEC Secretary-General Mohammad Barkindo said on Tuesday that the oil producer group fully supports the Paris Agreement on climate change, a day after the Trump administration said it had filed paperwork to withdraw the United States from the pact.